matroux/ITO33-old/content/publications.md

       class: publications color-text
       title: Publications
       subtitle: >-
-        The following publications will help you navigate through ITO 33 and
+        The following publications will help you navigate through ITO33 and

         provide information about our activities and events.
       itemlists: